Contents

 Second-party data

-Second-party data is data that one company collects and shares with another for mutual benefit.
+Second-party data refers to information that one company collects and shares with another for mutual benefit.
 Or in other words, data that you acquire from your trusted partner.

 For example, a company might share its first-party data with another company that has a complementary product or service to reach a broader audience.

-Second-party data is also considered to be of high quality because it comes from a trusted source, but it can sometimes be limited in scope compared to first-party data.
+Second-party data is also typically of high quality because it originates from a trusted source; however, it may be limited in scope compared to first-party data.

 Third-party data

-Third-party data is collected by a third-party provider specializing in collecting and aggregating data from multiple sources, like apps and websites.
-Examples of those can be demand-side platforms (DSPs), data management platforms (DMPs), third-party data marketplaces, and similar.
+Third-party data is collected by a third-party provider specializing in gathering and aggregating data from multiple sources, such as apps and websites.
+Examples of these include demand-side platforms (DSPs), data management platforms (DMPs), third-party data marketplaces, and similar entities.

-Third-party data can include demographic, behavioral data, and other information that you can use for targeting purposes.
-Since it’s collected from many different data sources, it’s often less accurate than first and second-party data, but it can be useful for filling in gaps in a company’s own data.
+Third-party data can include demographic and behavioral information that can be used for audience targeting and segmentation.
+Since it's collected from multiple data sources, it's often less accurate than first- and second-party data; however, it can help fill in gaps in a company's own data.

 Reaching target audiences is one of the key purposes for gathering these insights as it can help to learn who they are, how they behave online, and what they're interested in.